Found out all about the Spatial Development Strategy, our latest engagements, and other key projects.

 Through our Land Commission and the One Public Estate partnership, we’re also looking at how land can be best used across our city region.

-As part of its Devolution Deal with Government, the Combined Authority is preparing a strategic land-use planning framework called a Spatial Development Strategy (SDS).
+As part of its Devolution Deal with Government, the Combined Authority (CA) is preparing a strategic land-use planning framework called a Spatial Development Strategy (SDS).
 This allows the Liverpool City Region to develop its own distinctive planning strategy in response to the issues and opportunities present here – in keeping with the principles of devolution.

-Strategic planning matters the SDS will consider include housing, economy and employment, health and wellbeing, climate change and the environment.
+Strategic planning matters that the SDS will consider include housing, economy and employment, health and wellbeing, climate change and the environment.

 The LCR One Public Estate (OPE) Partnership is managed by the LCRCA and is an established national programme delivered in partnership by the LGA and the Office for Government Property (OGP) within the Cabinet Office.
 The partnership supports locally led partnerships of public sector bodies to deliver:

 Outcomes include repurposing the public estate for housing, regeneration and other locally supported uses.
 The LCR Partnership currently manages £2.4m of funding.
 Below are some of the LCR OPE Partnerships projects:

 As part of the LCR Devolution Deal (2015), the LCR has the ability to create a Land Commission, to review how land is best used.